-This is to inform you that would like to purchase the property, located at , if a satisfactory a agreement can be reached.
-We are prepared to pay under conditions described in the attached proposed under conditions described in the attached proposed contract of sale.
-Because Federal funds may be used in the purch following information: nase, however, we are required to disclose to you the 1.
-The sale is voluntary.
-If you do not wish h to sell, the buyer,, thru the agency, w vill not acquire your property.
-The buyer does not equire your property by condemnation (i.e. eminent will not use the power of eminent domain to acquire the property.
-2. The estimated fair market value of the e property is \$ and was estimated by , to be finally determined by a professional appraiser prior to close of escrow.
-Again, please understand that if you do not action to acquire it.
-If you are willing to sel attached contract of sale, please sign the contrac wish to sell your property, we will take no further ll the property under the conditions described in the tract and return it to us at: matter, please contact at Sincerely, Title Buyer Date Dinion Data Buyer Date Form continues on next page with Seller's Ackn owledgment
+This is to inform you that (name of buyers) would like to purchase the property, located at (address) , We are prepared to pay \$ for a clear to if a satisfactory agreement can be reached.
+We are prepared to pay \$ for a clear to title to the property under conditions described in the attached proposed contract of sale.
+Because Federal funds may be used in the purchase, following information: however, we are required to disclose to you the your property.
+The buyer does not have the property by condemnation (i.e. emingle will not be supported by condemnation). ell, the buyer,, thru the, will not acquire ne power of eminent domain to acquire your nent domain) and the agency/Sponsor not use the power of eminent domain to acquire perty is \$ and was estimated by, to be finally determined by a professional appraiser prior to close of escrow.
+Real Property Acquisition Policies Act of 1970 (UI indicated in the contract of sale, this offer is made of to occupy the property before the sale is completed.
+Again, please understand that if you do not wish action to acquire it.
+If you are willing to sell the attached contract of sale, please sign the contract n the condition that no tenant will be permitted to sell your property, we will take no further property under the conditions described in the matter, please contact at Sincerely, Title Buyer Date Buyer Date Form continues on next page with Seller's Acknowle dgment may be involved in this transaction and, as such, ficiencies.
+I/we also understand that public funds if the property was built before 1978, a lead-based or and seller, and that a Visual Assessment will be • ponsor's Program, the property must be currently time of submission of purchase offer, new (never eby certify that the property is: ☐ Vacant at least 3 months; ☐ Owner-occupied d; New; or Being Purchased by Occupant Notice was given to me prior to the offer to tand this "Declaration" and \(\subseteq\) a copy of said purchase.
+If received after presentation of the or \(\subseteq\) not to withdraw, from the Purchase Seller Date Seller Date